U.S. Postal Service Suspending Mail Delivery Wednesday To Honor George H.W. Bush

 As millions mourn the loss of former President George H.W.
-Bush, a number of services will be suspended to honor the 41st president as his memorial service takes place at the National Cathedral on Wednesday, December 5, which President Donald Trump declared a National Day of Mourning.
+Bush, a number of services will be suspended to honor the 41st president as his memorial service takes place.
+Said service will take place at the National Cathedral on Wednesday, December 5, which President Donald Trump has declared a National Day of Mourning.

-According to the Detroit Free Press, the United States Postal Service announced on Monday that in accordance with President Trump’s proclamation, it would be suspending most of it’s services tomorrow to pay it’s respects to the late President, who passed away at the age of 94 at his home in Houston, Texas last Friday, November 30.
+According to the Detroit Free Press, the United States Postal Service announced on Monday that, in accordance with President Trump’s proclamation, it would be suspending most of its services tomorrow to pay its respects to the late President.
+Bush passed away at the age of 94 at his home in Houston, Texas, last Friday, November 30.

 “Out of respect for the 41st President of the United States and to honor his vast contributions to our country during this lifetime, and consistent with the Presidential Proclamation, the United States Postal Service will suspend regular mail deliveries, retail services and administrative office activity on Dec.
-5,” USPS said in a statement on it’s website.
+5,” USPS said in a statement on its website.

 Limited package delivery will still take place, the announcement clarified, so as to keep the network “fluid” and to avoid any negative affects the suspension may have on customers and business partners during the busy holiday season.

-USPS is not the only service taking the day off to pay it’s respects to the former president, who served from 1989 to 1993.
+USPS is not the only service taking the day off to pay respects to the former president, who served from 1989 to 1993.

 HEADS UP: The U.S. Post Office is set to be closed Wednesday for the National Day of Mourning in remembrance of the life of former President George H.W.
 Bush.https://t.co/aL5zGmWpLd pic.twitter.com/4Qv8gHR3NP